 This August, my wife and I are expecting our first child.
 We are very excited and thankful that it is really happening.
-Doing the research that we’ve done has made me really think about the parent-child relationship.
+Doing the research that we’ve done has made me really think about the parent-child relationship especially from the control aspect.

 The parent-child relationship changes forms throughout stages of life.
 As a fetus, the mother does everything.
 As a newborn, the parents have full control over how they wish to raise the child.
 As the child matures, reliance on the parents dwindles, while the child begins to own its own destiny.
 But one thing doesn’t change, though, and that is the responsibility of the parent.